-P2.1.4 Grid Voltage Feedback Source
+P2.1.4 Grid Voltage Feedback Source No. 6539

 Set the grid external voltage measurement configuration.
-Informs whether grid voltage measurement can be used in grid control.
-AFE can use the grid voltage feedback for the following operations:
+Informs whether grid voltage measurement can be utilized in grid control.
+AFE can utilize the grid voltage feedback for the following operations:

 - o monitoring of the grid voltage and frequency - o to help AFE to better handle grid voltage dips without tripping - o to help AFE to better handle resonance damping (in some special scenarios)